hasindu2008/slow5lib/docs/slow5_api/slow5_open.md

 ## ERRORS

-`slow_open()` fails and returns NULL in the following occasions:
+`slow_open()` fails and returns NULL in the following occasions (not an exhaustive list):
 - pathname or mode is NULL
 - pathname is invalid (i.e., internally `fopen()` failed on the pathname)
-- wrong file extension that is neither .slow5 or .blow5
+- wrong file extension, that is neither *.slow5* nor *.blow5*
 - parsing and populating the header failed
 - `fileno()` failed internally

 ## NOTES
 Internally uses `fopen()`.
 The stream is positioned at the beginning of the data records when `slow_open()` returns.
+In future, a error number will be introduced to indicate the error.

 ## EXAMPLES